CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 <a name="future-development"></a>
 ### Application Future Development
-Certainly!
 Building upon the existing user stories and the application's domain, here are some future development ideas that could enhance the course-matching application:
 1. **Advanced Matching Algorithms**:
    Develop more sophisticated algorithms for course matching.
 Incorporate machine learning techniques to provide more accurate and personalized course recommendations based on students' academic histories and preferences.
 2. **Real-time Collaboration and Discussions**: